 - Governance section — warranty period, revision rounds, change request process.

 Quimy adapts its output to the selected proposal type.
 A Technical Proposal gets story points and per-requirement estimates.
 A Retainer gets suggested monthly hours and SLA terms.
 A Milestone proposal gets deliverables grouped into phases.
+Some types use specialized analyzers that merge steps—for example Retainer flows may bundle term suggestions into a single analysis call.

 Brief discovery